 Confession time: I’m a snarfer.
-When I eat, if it tastes nice, you can bet I’ll be shoveling it down.
-I’ve always been a quick eater and I never really saw a problem with it, despite folks saying it was bad for digestion, unhealthy, or otherwise a bad thing to do.
+When I eat, if it tastes nice, you can bet I’ll be shovelling it down.
+I’ve always been a quick eater and I never really saw a problem with it.

-But recently, I ha to reconsider.
-I had some friends over for bean burgers and games, and as usual, I finished my burger in about half the time it took the other two.
+But recently, I had some friends over for bean burgers and games.
+I finished my burger in about half the time it took the other two.

 One of my pals said, “You can’t tell me you actually enjoyed that!”
 He took a bite of his burger, really savoring it, to drive his point home.

 “Of course I enjoyed it!”
 I replied, somewhat indignantly.
 But I began to think.

 Had I really enjoyed it as much as my friend?
 If he’d spent twice the time eating the same amount of food, was it possible he enjoyed it twice as much?
 He certainly enjoyed it for twice as long.